inkle/ink/Documentation/WritingWithInk.md

 	- (opts)
 		*	'Can I get a uniform from somewhere?'[] you ask the cheerful guard.
 			'Sure.
 In the locker.'
 He grins.
-'Don't think it'll fit you, thought.'
+'Don't think it'll fit you, though.'
 		*	'Tell me about the security system.'
 			'It's ancient,' the guard assures you.
 'Old as coal.'
 		*	'Are there dogs?'